-To build something new, or to finally change the way we are currently doing things, we need access to the best people our company can offer.
-That requires knowing who they are, what they are experts in, and wherein our company or extended network we can find them.
-This has been a persistent problem in every company, and there have been many attempts to solve it.
-Knowledge Management was big back in the 90s, but KM failed because of a mistaken belief that we needed what people know more than we needed the person who knew what we needed to know.
+Finding the right people with the right skills and knowledge for a project has been a persistent problem in every company.
+Knowledge Management was big back in the 90s but ultimately failed because of a mistaken belief that we needed what people know rather than needing the person who knew what we needed to know.

-- Organizations are embracing greater agility, which is shifting the culture from command and control toward self-organization.
+- Shift the company culture from command and control toward self-organization.

 How the human brain works at work

-For the sake of simplicity, we like the work Dr. David Rock has done as a basis to start an exploration of neurocognitive issues and impacts in the workplace.
-Dr. Rock developed the “Scarf” model, and we have further tailored it to represent behavior and thinking found in a heavily project/new initiative environment: the BACCS Model.
+For the sake of simplicity, we use Dr. David Rock’s work as a basis to start an exploration of neurocognitive issues and impacts in the workplace.
+Dr. Rock developed the “Scarf” model, and we have further tailored it to represent behavior and thinking found in an environment heavily focused on projects/new initiatives: the BACCS Model.

 Belongingness – People need other people.
 Teams and other workgroups that are stable can fill this need at work.